-SMART 4.0 is committed to tackle gender inequalities within the smart manufacturing field, paying specific attention to attracting female researchers, and to provide them dedicated support during the Fellowship.
+CONFIRM Centre and SMART 4.0 are dedicated to the creation of an empowered, diverse and inclusive workforce which strives for advancements in STEM innovation and equality of opportunity, agnostic of gender or circumstances.
+SMART 4.0 is committed to tackling gender inequalities within the smart manufacturing field, paying specific attention to attracting female researchers.
 The SMART 4.0 selection procedure will be open, transparent, merit‐based, impartial and equitable.

-CONFIRM Centre wishes to ensure that researchers who are refugees (according to the Geneva Convention – 1951 Refugee Convention and the 1967 Protocol) can apply and will put in place extra supports for these researchers during the application phase and during the implementation of projects.
+Researchers who are refugees (according to the Geneva Convention – 1951 Refugee Convention and the 1967 Protocol) can apply and will put in place extra supports for these researchers during the application phase and during the implementation of projects.
 For note, UL and UCC (extended to TNI) are designated Universities of Sanctuary in recognition of their initiatives welcoming asylum seekers and refugees into its university community.
-SMART 4.0 also wishes to ensure that researchers with special needs have equal opportunities to apply and to implement their project.
+SMART 4.0 will also ensure that researchers with special needs have equal opportunities to apply and to implement their project.